-Strategy and tactics are constantly confused; this may cause friction and poor performance from good employees who feel frustrated by the poor organization of these important functions.
+Strategy and tactics are constantly confused; this may cause friction and poor performance from good employees.
+They may feel frustrated by the poor organization of these important functions.
 Employers need to face organizational problems instead of ignoring them.
 Mind mapping can be a helpful way to look at some of these problems.
 They can allow employers to streamline their whole operation through a series of steps and participatory exercises aimed at drawing upon the experiential knowledge the employees already possess.

 Many companies have not carefully thought out how they will go about decision-making.
 Brain-based education and concept mapping bring all of these types of problems out into the open and provide training on how to develop a common process upon which to base all important decisions.

 This can make a huge difference to annual profits, as costly mistakes cease to drain away money.
-Concept mapping teaches executives and managers the importance of basing their decisions on solid market research, customer feedback, and the opinions of the office workers.
+Concept mapping teaches executives and managers the importance of basing their decisions tangible data.
+This includes solid market research, customer feedback, and the opinions of the office workers.

 Do you really know the amount of hidden creativity, aka intellectual capital, there is within your organization?
 You should find out, because if you have people on your payroll who are not given a chance to contribute to the business and the overall operation and development of innovative new products, you are just wasting their talent and your investment in them.

 The idea that only a few special people can be creative is misleading.
-Your whole staff can offer many different points of view which should all go into the mix because innovation demands novel ideas.
+Your whole staff can offer many different points of view.
+This should all go into the mix because innovation demands novel ideas.
 Concept mapping focuses on showing all workers how to develop their creativity and contribute to the overall success of their organization.

 Progress happens because people want to find ways of solving problems and most professional investors may think of hundreds of impractical ideas before they hit on a solid solution.
 People from different cultures, traditions, and countries may well be able to approach a production or design problem with just the right idea that sparks the development of a highly profitable innovation.

 If your staff is underachieving, don’t accept the situation–change it!
 Poor staff retention costs industries millions of dollars each year.
-Mind mapping sessions for personnel have been tremendously successful in recent years as an aid to stimulating personal development and self-awareness.
-Self-awareness encourages people to seek ways to change behavior that brings negative outcomes while applying creative solutions to any given issue.
+Mind mapping sessions for personnel have been tremendously successful in recent years.
+It’s an aid to stimulating personal development and self-awareness.
+Self-awareness encourages people to seek ways to change behavior.
+It brings negative outcomes while applying creative solutions to any given issue.